Skip to main content

 We undertake high quality research to understand and promote sustainable energy choices in Ireland

-The energy crisis has increased the urgency for people to reduce their energy consumption and bills.
-However, many people don't understand what actions save the most energy, and even for those that do, there can be a significant gap between their intentions and their actual behaviour.
+The recent energy crisis brought people’s everyday energy use into focus, with many looking to find ways to save money on their energy bills.
+However, a lot of people don’t understand what actions save the most energy, and even for those that do, there can be a significant gap between their intentions and their actual behaviour.

 Publications